junit-team/junit5/README.md

 # JUnit Lambda

+We are currently in _Phase 2_, building the prototype.
+Jump straight to the [Prototype](https://github.com/junit-team/junit-lambda/wiki/Prototype) page for full details.

 ## Overview

 This repository currently hosts the prototype for the next generation of JUnit, codenamed "JUnit Lambda".